honza-zemlicka/DE2-project/README.md

 1. Reads normalized analog values from IR sensors.
 2. Calculates the error and applies P-regulator correction to motor speeds.
 3. Periodically measures distance using the ultrasound sensor.
-4. Decodes IR remote commands via interrupts (if an command is received).
+4. Decodes IR remote commands via interrupts (if a command is received).

-Upon pressing the button, the robot enters an stop state.
+Upon pressing the button, the robot enters a stop state.
 Upon pressing the button again, robot resumes main loop execution.

 <div align="center">
 <img src="images/calibration%20flowchart.png" width="45%">